ericbigpanda/docs.bigpanda.io/_integrations/jira.md

 <!-- section-separator -->
 #### Success
 After the form is complete, click **Configure JIRA**.
-You should be ready to share incidents to JIRA.
+You are ready to share incidents to JIRA.

 **Note:** If you want to create issues in JIRA with a different user or issue type, you can create another JIRA integration with a different integration name.